CoderDojo-Content/Beginner-NodeJS/en/your-first-api.md

    3. We printed out that someone pressed a button and we added 1 to the number.
    4. Finally, We sent back some JSON.
 Although sending back json wasn't really necessary in this case, IT is good practice to send back something to confirm that everything went well!

-4. Restart your program and go to `127.0.0.1:3000/addnumber` Hopefully your browser will show `{ iserr: false }` and your program will print out "Someone pressed a button!".
+4. Restart your program and go to `127.0.0.1:3000/addnumber` Hopefully your browser will show `{ iserr: false }` and your program will print out "Someone pressed a button!" to the console.
 Congratulations!
 Your first API is complete.